-The Group established a procurement policy for its hotel operation, which controls over all purchases made by the Hotel.
-All purchases must be made through purchasing department which require approval from the user department head, the director (for finance and business support) and the general manager.
-The Hotel's suppliers must fulfil pre-qualifications including but not limited to consistency of supply, ability to meet delivery schedule, conformance to quality requirements, administration and technical competence of personnel, reasonableness in pricing compared to market prices and good references.
+The Group has a procurement policy for its hotel operation which controls all purchases made by the Hotel.
+All purchases must be made through the procurement department with approval from the user's department head, the director (for finance and business support) and the general manager.
+The Hotel's suppliers must fulfil pre-qualifications, including but not limited to, consistency of supply, ability to meet delivery schedule, conformance to quality requirements, administration and technical competence of personnel, reasonableness in pricing compared to market prices and good references.
 Standard procedures are established for setting up new suppliers and emergency purchasing.

-The Group has developed a rating and scoring system to select its supply.
-All the potential suppliers are subject to a gruelling selection process, including passing of more than 20 pre-set criteria and requirements.
-When purchasing food and food-related products (including equipment), the purchasing manager performs screening for new suppliers, supplier evaluation and selection under technical guidance of related experienced chefs and hygienists.
+The Group has developed a rating and scoring system to select its supplies.
+All potential suppliers are subject to a gruelling selection process, which includes passing more than 20 pre-set criteria and requirements.
 Supplier list is frequently updated to ensure names of suppliers, licenses and certificates are in place and valid.
-When purchasing office equipment, the Group gives higher priority to energy efficient equipment and installations
+When purchasing office equipment, the Group gives higher priority to energy efficient equipment and installations.